HeliumEdu/platform/helium/feed/README.md

 ## Dependencies
 * common
+* planner
 * users

 ## Overview
-This module depends on `common` and `users`, and it serves to feed external dependencies (for instance, calendars) into the Platform.
+This module serves to feed external dependencies (for instance, calendars) into the Platform and make internal feeds available outside of the Platform.

 ## Configuration Variables
 No variables must be defined in the parent project's configuration for this module.